dotnet/designs/accepted/2022/FunctionPointers.md

 ```

 ## GetModified*Type() methods for `FieldInfo`, `PropertyInfo` and `ParameterInfo`
 If the return type is from the corresponding `FieldInfo.FieldType`, `PropertyInfo.PropertyType` or `ParameterInfo.ParameterType` is a function pointer and has custom modifiers, then a "modified type" is returned which is a wrapper over the type returned from `FieldType \ PropertyType \ Parametertype`.
-That type will have the property `IsModifierType = true`.
+That type will have the property `IsModifiedType= true`.

-If the return type is not a function pointer, or a function pointer without any custom modifiers, then the value from FieldType etc. will be returned which will have `IsModifierType = false`.
+If the return type is not a function pointer, or a function pointer without any custom modifiers, then the value from FieldType etc. will be returned which will have `IsModifiedType= false`.

 The API is designed so that the user can call `GetModified*Type()` and use the returned type without concern whether the original type was a function pointer or whether it has custom modifiers.
 To help with this, an unmodified type returns an empty array for `GetOptionalCustomModifiers()` and `GetRequiredCustomModifiers()` instead of throwing.
 If a modified type is returned (meaning the type is a function pointer with custom modifiers), then the modified type forwards all other members to the underlying type so it acts like the underlying function pointer type in other regards (except equality).